MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-localize-date-parameters.md

 In Power BI Report Builder, date parameters are seen in the format of the clients' operating system.
 For instance, if your operating system is set to a German locale, the format of the parameter is dd/mm/yyyy.
 But when you publish the report to the Power BI service, the drop-down values for the multi-value parameter are in US format, mm/dd/yyyy.
 This change is because the host server that generates the parameter value is always in US format, for consistent report processing across regions of the world.

-The multi-value select all control we are talking about in the Power BI service.
+Here's a multi-value select all control in the Power BI service.
 When you have available values, this control is displayed.

 :::image type="content" source="media/paginated-localize-date-parameters/multi-value-select-all.png" alt-text="Screenshot showing multi-select dropdown calendar.":::